SuperH: Continued availability

-Since 2010, the SuperH CPU cores, architecture, and product designs are owned Renesas Electronics, with the architecture consolidated around the SH-2, SH-2A, SH-3, SH-4 and SH-4A platforms.
+Since 2010, the SuperH CPU cores, architecture, and product designs are owned by Renesas Electronics, with the architecture consolidated around the SH-2, SH-2A, SH-3, SH-4 and SH-4A platforms.

 Renesas's system-on-chip products originally based on SH-3, SH-4, and SH-4A microprocessors were subsequently replaced by newer generations based on licensed CPU cores from Arm Ltd., though many of the existing models continued to be marketed and sold until March 2025 through the Renesas Product Longevity Program.

 As of 2021, the SH72xx microcontrollers based on the SH-2A continue to be marketed by Renesas with guaranteed availability until February 2029, along with newer products based on several other architectures including Arm, RX, and RH850.

 J Core

 The last of the SH-2 patents expired in 2014.
 At LinuxCon Japan 2015, j-core developers presented a cleanroom reimplemention of the SH-2 ISA with extensions (known as the "J2 core" due to the unexpired trademarks).
-Subsequently, a design walkthrough was presented at ELC 2016.
+A design walkthrough was presented at ELC 2016.

 The open source BSD-licensed VHDL code for the J2 core has been proven on Xilinx FPGAs and on ASICs manufactured on TSMC's 180 nm process, and is capable of booting μClinux.
 J2 is backwards ISA compatible with SH-2, implemented as a 5-stage pipeline with separate Instruction and Data memory interfaces, and a machine-generated Instruction Decoder supporting the densely packed and complex (relative to other RISC machines) ISA.
 Additional instructions are easy to add.
 J2 implements instructions for dynamic shift (using the SH-3 and later instruction patterns), extended atomic operations (used for threading primitives) and locking/interfaces for symmetric multiprocessor support.

-Plans to implement the SH-2A (as "J2+") and SH-4 (as "J4") instruction sets as the relevant patents expire in 2016–2017.
+As of July 2026, the last news item on the j-core.org website is from 31 August 2016, and the "downloads" link on the front page displays a 403 forbidden error.

 Several features of SuperH have been cited as motivations for designing new cores based on this architecture: